 Kat is a psychologist committed to cultural change through facilitating personal transformation.
-Kat worked for 15 years with families of children with Autism dedicated to changing within-family cultures from those of despair or the drive to “fix” Autism to that of a deep appreciation of different world views and a focus on building bridges with empathy to communication.
-Kat’s doctoral work offered an alternative framework for autism intervention research grounded in dynamic systems theory and produced a group training program for parents of children with autism in underserved communities.
-The training program is currently in use in Argentina and Poland.
+Kat worked for 15 years with families of children with autism dedicated to changing within-family cultures from those of despair, or the drive to “fix” autism, to that of a deep appreciation of different world views and a focus on building bridges with empathy to communication.

-Since 2009 Kat has been running a software company (ilumivu.com) that provides wearable, mobile and web systems to psychologists and behavioral health researchers.
-These systems are part of the technological disruption of psychology that is allowing, for the first time, the systematic study of people in their natural environments (rather than the lab) acknowledging the interconnectedness of humans with the rest of the world and the complexity of factors influencing individual behavior.
-Her current work more closely integrates transformation on the individual, inter-personal and cultural level.
-Kat instrumental in founding the Asheville Community Rights Movement which is moving towards local legislation to assert rights for self-governance and the rights of nature; a crucial step in dismantling corporate rule.
-Kat co-facilitates the Wild Asheville Community Chorus’s Take it to the Streets program which trains social justice activists through the power of music and spent time at the Standing Rock and Sabal Trail Water Protection camps.
+Since 2009, Kat has been running the software company, ilumivu.com, that provides wearable, mobile and web systems to psychologists and behavioral health researchers.
+These systems are part of the technological disruption of psychology that is allowing, for the first time, the systematic study of people in their natural environments, acknowledging the interconnectedness of humans with the rest of the world and the complexity of factors influencing individual behavior.
+Kat was instrumental in founding the Asheville Community Rights Movement which is moving towards local legislation to assert rights for self-governance and the rights of nature; a crucial step in dismantling corporate rule.